erikrose/nose-progressive/README.rst

 Version History
 ===============

+1.2.1
+  * Tolerate empty tracebacks in the formatter.
+This avoids exacerbating crashes that occur before any test frames.

 1.2
   * Fix Python 2.5 support.
 (David Warde-Farley)
   * Fix display of skipped tests in Python 2.7.